thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 This input will be sourced from our clients at the Bus Factor.
 The video footage will be live from a mounted webcam/camera connected to a computer.
 The video feed has to be accurate enough for machine learning techniques to be able to detect red lights and distinguish between the vehicles.
 A typical webcam (720p) should be sufficient for this.
 The video input will be initially passed in as a common video format (e.g. MP4) for testing/training the algorithm from pre-recorded sources.
-Later on, as we extend the video input to be live from the webcam, the input will depend on the particular webcam that the Bus Factor decides to use.
+Later on, the system is extended use live video input from the webcam, the input will depend on the particular webcam that the Bus Factor decides to use.
 Common webcam outputs (which will be our video input) include RGB, BGR, YUV, and many others.
 The final outcome will require the video footage to be live, and likely be around 24 frames per second for a standard webcam.
-It is likely that we will not need to analyze every frame of video, so may then only apply machine learning algorithm to specific frames from the video input.
+It is likely that the system will not need to analyze every frame of video, so may then only apply machine learning algorithm to specific frames from the video input.
 Hence having a lower FPS may also be sufficient, especially due to the slow movement of the vehicles through the intersection.
-Finally the footage will be fed into machine learning algorithm which will detect the colour of the lights, whether the vehicle bus or not, and other data.
+Finally, the footage will be fed into machine learning algorithm which will detect the colour of the lights, whether the vehicle bus or not, and other data.

 #### Training data input
 The Purpose is to train the machine learning system to be able to distinguish between buses and other vehicles, as well as the colour of the red light, the stop/start light location, and location of a bus in the lane.